mcpdotdirect/starknet-mcp-server/README.md

 ## 🔒 Security Considerations

 - **Private keys** are used only for transaction signing and are never stored by the server
+- **All token amounts** are specified in human-readable format (e.g., ETH, STRK, token units) rather than in wei or smallest units
 - Always validate and sanitize input parameters before executing operations
 - Consider implementing additional authentication mechanisms for production use
 - Use HTTPS for the HTTP server in production environments